-The Pope is set to visit Gozo during his first trip to the Maltese Islands in May.
+The Pope was set to visit Gozo during his first trip to the Maltese Islands in May.
 However, this trip was postponed due to the Coronavirus outbreak.

 But what’s so special about Ta’ Pinu and why should you pay it a visit?